 Exhibition halls are full of visual clutter.
 However, you don't have to spend a fortune to make an impact.
 Make your exhibition stand as open as possible and create an atmosphere that is welcoming and not intimidating.

 Avoid barriers such as steps and desks.
 Keep the flooring the same as the aisles, so visitors can move into your space easily.
 You can even use your flooring for advertising.

 An effective stand design should have a focal point that will draw attention and add a wow factor.
 It will help to attract visitors and ensure they remember you.

-Exhibition stand personnel should be properly trained to ask the right questions and to help visitors with their enquiries.
+Exhibition stand personnel should be properly trained to ask the right questions and to help visitors with their enquiries, and to make sure they capture contact details so that enquiries can be followed up after the show.
 They must make a good impression at all times.
 If they look bored, are chatting amongst themselves or busy eating, no-one will approach them.

-Always have a debriefing session with your staff after the exhibition to assess what has worked and what hasn't and produce an exhibition report.
+Always have a debriefing session with your staff after the exhibition to assess what has worked and what hasn't.
 If, after a few months, your hot prospects have turned into new business, you will be able to book your exhibition space for next year with confidence.